-- High yielding females.
-Some high yielding females may have suboptimum fertility, possibly due to a pituitary dysfunction resulting from the heavy lactation.
-Maturation of follicles, ovulation and formation of the corpus luteum may be promoted by chorionic gonadotrophin, 500 U i.m. or i.v. - Metritis.
-A low-grade metritis may result in the failure of the embryo to implant and subsequent return to service at the normal time. - Vaginitis.
-Vaginitis occasionally occurs, particularly after the removal of vaginal sponges, and may result in short oestrus cycles or repeated return to service at a normal cycle length.
-In New Zealand, Australia and the United States, caprine herpesvirus 1 (CpHV-1) causes vulvovaginitis with short oestrus cycles and resulting infertility.
-Initial clinical signs are oedema and hyperaemia of the vulva with a slight discharge, which becomes more copious over the next few days.
+- □ High-yielding females some high-yielding females may have suboptimum fertility possibly due to a pituitary dysfunction resulting from the heavy lactation.
+Maturation of follicles, ovulation and formation of the corpus luteum may be promoted by chorionic gonadotrophin, 500 U, i.m. or i.v. - □ Metritis a low-grade metritis may result in the failure of the embryo to implant and subsequent return to service at the normal time. - □ Vaginitis vaginitis occasionally occurs, particularly after the removal of vaginal sponges and may result in short oestrus cycles or repeated return to service at a normal cycle length.

+In New Zealand, Australia and the USA, caprine herpesvirus 1 (CpHV-1) causes vulvovaginitis with short oestrus cycles and resulting infertility.

+- Initial clinical signs are oedema and hyperaemia of the vulva with a slight discharge, which becomes more copious over next few days.
 Multiple, shallow erosions with yellow to red-brown scabs develop on the vulvar and vaginal mucosa.
-Lesions heal spontaneously in about two weeks but may recur.
-Infection may be subclinical.

-The virus is transmitted venereally and in the male produces penile hyperaemia and erosions of the preputial and penile epithelium.
-There is prolonged shedding of the virus by the preputial route.
+Lesions heal spontaneously in about 2 weeks but may recur.
+Infection may be subclinical. - The virus is transmitted venereally and in the male produces penile hyperaemia and erosions of the preputial and penile epithelium. - CpHV-1 is also responsible for lethal systemic infections in 1- to 2-week-old kids and for subclinical infections of the respiratory tract in adults.

-CpHV-1 is also responsible for lethal systemic infections in one to two week old kids and for subclinical infections of the respiratory tract in adults.
-Oestrus during pregnancy.
-A few goats exhibit regular oestrus signs during pregnancy although this is less common than in cattle.
+Oestrus during pregnancy - a few goats exhibit regular oestrus signs during pregnancy although this is less common than in cattle.
 Ovulation does not occur and the signs of oestrus are usually rather weak.
 Accurate pregnancy diagnosis is important before attempting treatment, particularly with prostaglandins.